Texans WR Stills arrested at Breonna Taylor march, protest | Sports-Games

 Houston Texans wide receiver Kenny Stills was arrested and charged with a felony during a protest at the home of Kentucky's attorney general.
 Stills, 28, was charged with intimidating a participant in the legal process, which is a felony, according to the Louisville jail's booking log.
 The log shows Stills was booked at 11:36 p.m. local time Tuesday and was one of 87 participants arrested after marching to the home of the Attorney General Daniel Cameron to protest the shooting death of Breonna Taylor.

 Stills also was charged with misdemeanor disorderly conduct and criminal trespass.
-A statement issued by Louisville Metro Police indicates protesters were "given the chance to leave" Cameron's home before being arrested.
+A statement issued by Louisville Metro Police indicates protesters were "given the chance to leave" the area of Cameron's home before being arrested.